har-in-air/EBAZ4205_PETALINUX/README.md

 3. Installed SPDT switch for selecting boot via SD card or Nand Flash.
 For SD boot, Zynq pin U12-IO0_0 is connected to GND via R2584.
 For SD boot, pin U12-IO0_0U12-IO0_0 is connected to VCC via R2577.
 When SD boot is selected and the SD card is not detected on power-on, falls back to JTAG.
 4. Installed tactile push button switch S3 plus associated R, C components.
+5. Installed diode SS810 (D24) to supply power from the ATX connector.
+The board documentation suggests 12V, but that was originally required for the cooling fans in the original application (bitmining).
+I use a standard 5V 2A adapter to supply power.

 <h1> Create project using Vivado generated hardware description file (.xsa)</h1>